 Add extensions to your ads when you create Google Ads ads, which will help you get more clicks and more visits to your online store.

 23. Google Ads Countdowns

 Google Ads are an opportunity, for example, to set a campaign timing, or how many hours it will take to advertise.
-For example, you advertise a 24 hour promotion for 50% off for shoes and your ad will show how many hours are left till campaign ends.
-This can increase the number of clicks and response to your ads as it appears that there is a limited amount of time to buy.
+For example, you advertise a 24-hour promotion for 50% off for shoes and your ad will show how many hours are left till the campaign ends.
+This can increase the number of clicks and responses to your ads as it appears that there is a limited amount of time to buy.

 24. Payment Options

 Offer customers several payment options at your online store, card, card, online, Paypal, cash on delivery, etc. For example, in the United States, PayPal is a very popular payment method because customers trust and consider it a secure payment.